AnnaNoren/viralrecon/docs/usage.md

 ```

 #### Blast report

-When using `--genome 'NC_002058.3'` or `--perform_ev_typing`, which are activated in the `-profile test_ev`configuration, an HTML report with the enterovirus typing results is generated.
-In this report, a genotype is suggested based on a number of parameters listed below which are configured with default values:
+When using `--genome 'NC_002058.3'` or `--perform_ev_typing`, which are enabled in the `-profile test_ev` configuration, the pipeline generates an HTML report with the enterovirus typing results, a genotype CSV file, and a FASTA file containing forward and reverse complement contigs, if any reverse-oriented contigs are detected from **spades** assembly.
+In the HTML report, a genotype is suggested based on a number of parameters listed below which are configured with default values:

 | Parameter                      | Default | Description                                                             |
 | :----------------------------- | :------ | ----------------------------------------------------------------------- |